 Orientation sessions are held throughout the summer.
 Check the Orientation homepage for dates.

 You'll be able to register starting in early May on your Application Status Page.
 If you have problems registering, please contact the Orientation Hotline at 773.508.7410.

 Parents and guests are welcome, and we encourage them to join us for Orientation!
 Parents will have a separate, optional program to attend.
 For more information, like a sample schedule, please check out our Parent's page.

 Orientation sessions are held on Loyola's Lakeshore campus.
 Take a look at some of our resources to help you plan for your trip to campus.

 Yes.
 Freshman Orientation is a two-day event with a mandatory overnight component for all students (including fall semester commuters).
 This is a great opportunity to see what it is like to live in a college Residence Hall and to meet other freshman students.
 There will be plenty of time for socializing that evening, which will help you meet new people and start building community with your fellow classmates.

 There is no overnight component during our Transfer Orientation programs.

-Please see our suggested packing list on our Freshman Orientation page.
+Please see our suggested packing list on our Freshman Orientation Program Information page.